ryansheehy0/Neo-C/possible_features.md

 - Assigning functions to variables
 	- Maybe don't include.
 Could be confusing.
 	- When you create a function you should be able to use it like a variable.
+- Function like macros
+	- This can be done with templates

 ## Other notes/ideas
 - In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.